-Emperor Magus Caligula (1989-present) is a Black Metal band from Ludvika, Sweden.
+Emperor Magus Caligula (1989-present): a Black Metal band from Ludvika, Sweden.

 mperor Magus Caligula (Real Name: Magnus "Masse" Broberg; born 23 May 1973: Ludvika, Sweden) is an extreme metal musician who has been practicing since approximately 1989, but is best known as the former vocalist, bassist and lyricist of Swedish black metal band Dark Funeral (1996-2010).
 He has also been the vocalist of death metal bands Demonoid, Dominion Caligula, God Amongst Insects, Sportloy, Sanctification and original vocalist for Hypocrisy, among others.
 In 2011 he joined Witchery to replace Legion until 2016 but never recorded with them.